-Card skimming at ATMs and gas pumps is on the rise and getting more sophisticated.
+Card skimming at ATMs, gas pumps and other payment terminals is on the rise and getting more sophisticated.
 Do you know what to look for?
-Card “skimming” is using a device to steal debit information.
+Card “skimmers” are devices that steal debit information.
 Read more below from the Federal Trade Commission.

 Avoid skimmers at the pump — Skimmers are illegal card readers attached to payment terminals — like gas pumps — that grab data off a credit or debit card’s magnetic stripe without your knowledge.
 Criminals sell the stolen data or use it to buy things online.
 You won’t know your information has been stolen until you get your statement or an overdraft notice.

 Skimmers are nothing new, but technology has made them smaller and harder to find.
 Sometimes, they’re even hidden inside a gas pump.

 Here are tips to help you avoid a skimmer when you gas up:

 - Make sure the gas pump panel is closed and doesn’t show signs of tampering.
 Many stations now put security seals over the cabinet panel.
 This is part of a voluntary program by the industry to thwart gas pump tampering.
 If the pump panel is opened, the label will read "void," which means the machine has been tampered with.
 Take a good look at the card reader itself.
 Does it look different than other readers at the station?
 For example, the card reader on the left has a skimmer attached; the reader on the right doesn’t.